Video Security Policy

 Information obtained through video security applications is primarily for security and law enforcement purposes, and compliance with university policies.
 Information may also be approved by ESHRM for other purposes, including, proceedings for employee and student disciplinary investigations, civil claims or lawsuits where the recording are relevant or may be subpoenaed.

-Releases of video security applications data shall be released and authorized by EHSRMdirector/ designee, Chief of Police, or the Vice President for Administrative Services/designee.
+Releases of video security applications data shall be released and authorized only by ESHRM or the Chief of Police.
 No other campus unit may release data obtained through video security applications.

 Guidelines